Feds bust wife of former Vandergrift High, NFL player in college admissions scandal

 Singer allegedly told her that her son needed to get into college through football.
 Palatella emailed a photo of her son in a football uniform and Singer forwarded the photo to an assistant USC coach, his grades, test scores and the SAT score.

-A football profile was created describing Palatella’s son as, among other things, an active player on his high school football team, playing on the defensive line and a long snapper, and an instrumental player on special teams.
+A football profile was created describing Palatella’s son as an active player on his high school football team.

-Federal authorities allege that USC senior associate athletic director Donna Heinel e-mailed Singer a conditional acceptance letter for Palatella’s son.

-Six days after USC mailed Palatella’s son his formal acceptable letter early last year, Singer allegedly instructed a Key Worldwide Foundation employee to send Palatella an invoice for $400,000 and she wired the money to KWF in early April 2018.
+Six days after USC mailed Palatella’s son his formal acceptable letter early last year, Singer allegedly instructed a KWF employee to send Palatella an invoice for $400,000 and she wired the money to KWF in early April.

 Federal authorities say Palatella took a tax write-off on the money she paid to Singer’s organization.